-(Last Updated On: May 24, 2018)
+(Last Updated On: February 17, 2019)

-I am introducing the fictitious Robert Quirk as the main character and his wife Monica in part 1 of this short story series.
-In these stories, we will be looking at the effects of procrastination and how it can lead to other bad habits such as pride and dishonesty in our relationships and dealings with others.
+Dear Friends!
+I am introducing Robert Quirk as the main character, and his wife Monica, in part 1 of this short story series.
+In these stories, we will look at the effects of procrastination and how it can lead to other bad habits.
+Some of these are pride and dishonesty in our relationships and in our dealings with others.

 Introducing Roberto Quirk – Virtuoso and Procrastinator Extraordinaire

-“I told you, yes, honey!”
+“Yes, honey!”
 He was a little annoyed by the question.
 He knew where this was leading and he wasn’t in the mood for an argument now.
 Tonight is a special night.
 He was the opening act for the President’s Ball.

 “You still have that proud, stubborn streak, don’t you,” she said.
 She couldn’t take it anymore.
 She had tried her best to be understanding but her patience had run out.